ECE4180-Project/Baby-Monitor/README.md

 sudo pip3 install opencv-contrib-python==3.4.4.19
 pip3 install pyshine==0.0.9
 ```
-To run the camera and launch the server use this code
+To run the camera, audio and launch the server use this code
 ```
 python3 camera.py
 ```